open-policy-agent/gatekeeper/website/docs/expansion.md

 ---
 id: expansion
-title: Early Rejection of Generator Resources
+title: Validation of Workload Resources
 ---

+`Feature State:` Gatekeeper version v3.7+ (alpha)

 > 🚧 This feature is in _alpha_ stage, and is not enabled by default.
 To
-> enable, set the "enable-generator-resource-expansion" flag.
+> enable, set the `enable-generator-resource-expansion` flag.

-Gatekeeper can be configured to reject generator resources that might create a resource that violates a policy.
-For example, one could configure Gatekeeper to immediately reject deployments that would create a `Pod` that violates a constraint instead of merely rejecting the Pods.
-To achieve this, Gatekeeper creates a "mock resource" for the `Pod`, runs validation on it, and aggregates the mock resource's violations onto the parent resource (the `Deployment` in this example).
+A workload resource is a resource that creates other resources, such as a Deployment or Job.
+Gatekeeper can be configured to reject workload resources that might create a resource that violates a policy.
+For example, one could configure Gatekeeper to immediately reject deployments that would create a Pod that violates a constraint instead of merely rejecting the Pods.
+To achieve this, Gatekeeper creates a "mock resource" for the Pod, runs validation on it, and aggregates the mock resource's violations onto the parent resource (the Deployment in this example).

-To use this functionality, first specify which resources should be "expanded" by creating 1 or more `TemplateExpansion` custom resources.
-Then, in order for Gatekeeper to accurately create these "mock resources" in a way that mirrors the real Kubernetes controllers, users can define any number of [Mutations](https://open-policy-agent.github.io/gatekeeper/website/docs/mutation) on the expanded resource to manipulate them into the desired form.
+To use this functionality, first specify which resources should be "expanded" into mock resource(s) by creating a `ExpansionTemplate` custom resource.
+This specifies the GVKs of the workload resources, the GVK of the resultant mock resource, as well as which subfield of the workload resource should be used to generate the mock resource (i.e. `spec.template` for most Pod-generating resources).

+In some cases, it may not be possible to build an accurate representation of a mock resource by looking at the workload resource alone.
+For example, suppose a cluster is using Istio, which will inject a sidecar container on specific resources.
+Typically, this sidecar configuration not is specified in the config of the workload resource (i.e. Deployment), but rather injected by Istio's webhook.
+In order to accurately represent mock resources such as Pods with Istio sidecars, Gatekeeper leverages its [Mutations](https://open-policy-agent.github.io/gatekeeper/website/docs/mutation) feature to allow mock resources to be manipulated into their desired form.
+In the Istio example, `Assign` and `ModifySet` mutators could be configured to mimic Istio sidecar injection.
+For further details on mutating mock resources see the [Math Source](#match-source) section below.

-Any resources configured for expansion will be expanded for both validation and [Audit](https://open-policy-agent.github.io/gatekeeper/website/docs/audit).
-This feature will only be enabled if a user creates a `TemplateExpansion` that targets some resource that exists on the cluster.
+Any resources configured for expansion will be expanded by both the validating webhook and [Audit](https://open-policy-agent.github.io/gatekeeper/website/docs/audit).
+This feature will only be enabled if a user creates a `ExpansionTemplate` that targets some resource that exists on the cluster.

 Note that the accuracy of enforcement depends on how well the mock resource resembles the real thing.
 Mutations can help with this, but 100% accuracy is